Kniffler/Kniffler/README.md

 - Hi suckers, I’m @Kniffler
 - I’m interested in fucking your mom, and coding in C
 - I’m currently learning good positions, and C code
-- I’m looking to collaborate on \<Insert your moms adress here>
+- I’m looking to collaborate on \<Insert your moms address here>

 - And just to clarify, I'm a god
 - people only come to me when they need something